mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 longer be cancelled.
 Instead, the payment amount can be transferred back to the user, by performing *refunds*.
 Each captured payment can be refunded multiple times with the restriction that the sum of the refunds cannot exceed the captured payment amount.
+A payment can be refunded up to 30 days after the payment was completed.
+After 30 days a refund is no longer possible with MobilePay.

 The sequence diagram below shows a sunshine scenario for a refund.
 Initiating a refund yields a *RefundId* that can be used to query the status of the refund.
 A refund starts out in the *Initiated* state and transitions to the *Reserved*